Ben Frear, Esq.

 So, what can you do?

 You can start spending the investment funds on things that your business needs.
-Equipment, software, computers, rent, franchise fees, employee wages and fees related to professional services are common expenses that can be used to demonstrate that you have irrevocably committed your funds to the E2 business.
+Equipment, software, computers, rent, franchise fees and fees related to professional services are common expenses that can be used to demonstrate that you have irrevocably committed your funds to the E2 business.

 Here is the wonderful reality of our modern business world…